rcasanovan/Skyscanner/FOLLOW-UP.md

 - PollResponse / CreateSessionResponse: I really love to user codeblae / decodable to process an endpoint response.
 It's really easy because you can define the struct you're expecting so you don't need to use a wrapper to transform the response.

 - Reachability logic: I applied a logic to show a new screen if the device doesn't have reachability.

+- Next Monday / Tueday logic: I added a logic to get the next monday date (it doesn't matter if you check the itineraries on wed, sat or any day).
+You'll get the nect monday / tuesday day.

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?